 - 3. Conditional use permits shall be authorized only when they are consistent with the following criteria: - a.
 The proposed use is consistent with the policies of RCW 90.58.020, WAC 173-27-160 and all provisions of this Program; - b.
 The use will not interfere with normal public use of public shorelines; - c.
 The proposed use will cause no significant adverse effects to the shoreline environment in which it is to be located; - d.
 That the proposed use of the site and design of the project is compatible with other authorized uses within the area and with uses planned for the area under the comprehensive plan and this Program; - e.
 The public interest will suffer no substantial detrimental effect; - f.
 Consideration has been given to cumulative impact of additional requests for like actions in the area. - 4.
-Conditional use permits for additions to a non-conforming single-family, overwater structure to expand the overall height of the structure shall be granted when they are consistent with the general Shoreline Conditional Use Permit criteria (TSMP 2.3.7.3), as well as the following: - a.
-The expansion may increase the height up to no higher than 25 feet from the deck level. - b.
-The proposed development shall result in improvements in public safety, a reduction in environmental impacts, and increased conformity with flood hazard and building standards. - 4.5.
 Other uses which are not classified or set forth in this Program may be authorized as conditional uses provided the applicant can demonstrate consistency with the requirements of this Program.
-However, uses specifically prohibited by this master program shall not be authorized. - 5.6.
+However, uses specifically prohibited by this master program shall not be authorized. - 5.
 The burden of proving that a proposed shoreline conditional use meets the criteria of this program in WAC 173-27-160 shall be on the applicant.
-Absence of such proof shall be grounds for denial of the application. - 6.7.
+Absence of such proof shall be grounds for denial of the application. - 6.
 The City is authorized to impose conditions and standards to enable a proposed shoreline conditional use to satisfy the conditional use criteria.